 What Happens if the Adoptive Parents Move?

 It is not uncommon for a family to move out of town or even out of state.
 The contact agreement should keep this possibility in mind.
 Some adoptive parents are very adamant that the birth mother should spend time with the child.
 They may state in the contract that they will travel to the biological parent’s home or pay for travel arrangements in the case of relocation.
 Other adoptive parents may be less apt to promise to pay for expenses when the future is uncertain.
-In this case, it may be best to state that adoptive parents will receive more frequent emails, letters or phone calls if the family must relocate.
+In this case, it may be best to state that birth parents will receive more frequent emails, letters or phone calls if the family must relocate.

 Who is Included in the Contact Agreement?